Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Background

 \subsection{Data Poisoning Attacks}

-Data poisoning attacks manipulate a subset of the training data to undermine a model's integrity during inference and can be divided into two categories: poison label and clean label attacks.
-Poison label attacks give the attacker limited control over images and the labeling function~\cite{gu2017badnets}, while clean label attacks assume an attacker can only control the images~\cite{shafahi2018poison}.
+Data poisoning attacks involve manipulating a small subset of the training data with the objective of compromising a model's integrity during inference.
+Here, we focus on \emph{targeted} backdoor attacks, where the adversary's primary goal is to remain undetected while being able to induce a specific misclassification during test time by modifying the input.
+These attacks can be broadly categorized into poison-label and clean-label attacks.

+Poison-label attacks grant the attacker limited control over images and the labeling function~\cite{gu2017badnets}, whereas clean-label attacks assume that an attacker only has the capability to manipulate the images~\cite{shafahi2018poison}.
+A central concept in these attacks is that of a \emph{trigger}, which is an attacker-chosen pattern introduced into the data that produces the desired misclassification when recognized by the model.
+Triggers are typically unique to the attack and are designed to be as inconspicuous as possible.

-\poisonlabel{Poison Label}.
-Badnets~\cite{gu2017badnets} uses a visible \emph{trigger} during training and inference and assigns the target class label to all poisoned images.
-Adaptive Blend (A-Blend) and Adaptive Patch (A-Patch)~\cite{qi2023revisiting} assign the target label only to a subset of all poisoned images with the goal of increasing the undetectability of their attack.
+\poisonlabel{Poison-Label}.
+In Badnets~\cite{gu2017badnets}, the attacker uses a visible trigger patch during training and assigns the target class label to all poisoned images.
+More subtle techniques like Adaptive Blend (A-Blend) and Adaptive Patch (A-Patch)~\cite{qi2023revisiting} assign the target label only to a subset of all poisoned images.

-\cleanlabel{Clean Label}.
-Shafahi et al.~\cite{shafahi2018poison} propose a clean label attack that stamps poisoned images with an adversarially crafted trigger, assuming access to the attacked model's parameters.
-Turner et al.\cite{turner2018clean} present an attack that does not require knowledge of the attacked model's parameters by applying adversarially crafted triggers using a different model trained for the same task.
-Refool~\cite{liu2020reflection} uses naturally occurring trigger patterns, such as reflections, while WaNet~\cite{nguyen2021wanet} uses imperceptible warping of the image.
-The surveyed clean label attacks differ in only the generation of the trigger pattern but are based on the same principle of poisoning only samples from the target class.
+\cleanlabel{Clean-Label}\footnote{We use colors to indicate clean-label and poison-label attacks.}.
+Clean-label attacks such as those proposed by Shafahi et al.~\cite{shafahi2018poison} use an adversarially crafted trigger imprinted on poisoned images, assuming access to the attacked model's parameters.
+Other attacks, such as the one presented by Turner et al.~\cite{turner2018clean}, do not require knowledge of the attacked model's parameters and apply adversarial triggers generated using a different model trained for the same task.
+Techniques like Refool~\cite{liu2020reflection} exploit naturally occurring trigger patterns, like reflections, while WaNet~\cite{nguyen2021wanet} uses unnoticeable warping of the image.
+These clean-label attacks utilize the same underlying principle of poisoning samples from the target class, but the trigger generation process varies across them.